-AI Task Breakdown Tutorial: Big Goal → Daily Tasks
+AI Task Breakdown: Turn a Big Goal Into Daily 2-Hour Tasks

 Who this is for

-Founders shipping a v1, students preparing for a thesis or exam, side-hustlers stealing 5 hours a week from real life, and individual contributors with a quarterly OKR they cannot start.
-Also useful for tech leads scoping a feature: the same milestone-week-day decomposition produces a Linear epic with sensible weekly tickets.
+Founders shipping a v1, students preparing for a thesis or exam, side-hustlers stealing five hours a week from real life, and individual contributors staring at a quarterly OKR they cannot start.
+It also works for tech leads scoping a feature: the same milestone-week-day decomposition produces a Linear epic with sensible weekly tickets.

 Before you start